 This type of fat can be damaging to the brain.
 It can lead to brain cell membranes becoming rigid – this undesirable occurrence, in effect, means that communication between the brain cells becomes inefficient; the brain, therefore, develops problems transmitting information between these cells.

-CONCLUSION: RESEARCH SHOWING BENEFITS TO BRAIN FUNCTION OF GOOD INTAKE OF OMEGA-3:
+RESEARCH SHOWING BENEFITS TO BRAIN FUNCTION OF GOOD INTAKE OF OMEGA-3:

-Research has shown that as intake of OMEGA-3 goes up (within limits, obviously), so to does the quantity of the neurotransmitter known as SEROTONIN available in the brain.
-This is of great benefit as SEROTONIN helps to keep our mood CALM, STABLE and POSITIVE.
+Research has shown that as intake of OMEGA-3 goes up (within limits, obviously), so too does the quantity of the neurotransmitter known as SEROTONIN available in the brain.
+This is of great benefit as SEROTONIN helps to keep our mood CALM, STABLE, and POSITIVE.
 Research has also shown that OMEGA-3 improves the effective functioning of another neurotransmitter in the brain known as DOPAMINE – this helps us to REGULATE OUR MOOD AND EMOTIONS.

 David Hosier BSc Hons; MSc; PGDE(FAHE).